UK Register of Toxicologists

 For online applications you must first register with mySociety on the Royal Society of Biology website.
 You do not need join the Society to apply for UKRT.

-To apply to join the UK Register of Toxicologists you must be of good professional standing and have:
+To apply to join the UKRT, you must have:

-- an honours degree in a relevant science (taken over a minimum 3 year period from a UK University or its equivalent); or DIBT, DRCPath, DABT or equivalent qualification
+- An honours degree in a relevant science (taken over a minimum 3-year period from a UK University (or its equivalent), IDT, FRCPath, DABT or an equivalent qualification.
+Relevant certificates should be provided.

-- and at least 5 years subsequent relevant toxicological experience
+- At least 5 years post-graduate relevant toxicological experience.

-- and evidence of current engagement in the practice of toxicology
+- Evidence of current engagement in the practice of toxicology and up to date CV.

-Applicants must provide details of two senior toxicologists who are familiar with their work to act as referees.
-At least one of these should be a European Registered Toxicologist (i.e. UK Register or EUROTOX).
 It is the applicant’s responsibility to ensure that these references are sent to the register administrator in time to meet the assessment deadline.
-Current UKRT Panel members cannot supply references for applicants.
+UKRT Panel members cannot supply references.

-- Fee for first time applications and re-registrations - £100
+- Fee for first time applications - £125

 - Annual Retention Fee - £50